Best mobile analytics tools

 – Paid accounts are offered at affordable prices (starting with $60/month);

 – Email support and help from the community;

 – 20% discount for startups, and educational institutions.

 – We could not identify any!
 If you did, share it with the community.

 As you can see, there is a broad choice of app analytics tools, and some of them are tailored for specific needs, so here is the tip: it may be reasonable to use various instruments for different applications, depending on the objectives of this or that app.
-We recommend testing each one and find out the ones that would serve you right.
+We recommend testing each one the best mobile app analytics tools and find out the ones that would serve you right.

 Have you already narrowed it down and found the best mobile analytics platform?
 Let us know about your favorites in the comments below!